santanaw/primers4predoc-git/README.md

 ## Acknowledgements

 Parts of this tutorial were taken or adapted from the[ Git tutorial of Primers for Predocs 2022](https://github.com/helrick/git-tutorial).
-Thank you Hilary!
+Thank you Hillary!